 We’ve compiled a list of highly-rated books about the Thirties, including classic literature, historical fiction novels, and non-fiction reads about fascinating topics.

 The 1930s were a time of immense change and upheaval around the world.
-With the Great Depression and Dust Bowl ravaging economies, the rise of fascism casting a shadow over Europe and international tensions leading to World War II, it was a time of profound uncertainty.
+The Great Depression and Dust Bowl ravaged economies, the rise of fascism cast a shadow over Europe, and international tensions led to World War II.
 But within that uncertainty lie stories of resilience, courage, and hope.

 Other books feature a glimpse into life in 1930s America, including Hollywood, sports, crime, and high society.
 The genres range from emotional family dramas to spy thrillers, so you should find a book to suit any mood.
 Overall, our must-read books set in the 1930s provide a unique window into this era’s unique challenges and triumphs.